bitmaskit/wiggle/README.md

 # Using command-line argument
 wiggle 10

-# If neither is set, the default idle timeout will be used.
 ```
+### If neither is set, the default idle timeout of 60 seconds will be used.